-- (1) On 11 May 2010, the Council adopted a Decision, together with negotiation directives, authorising the Commission to open negotiations on behalf of the European Union between the European Union and the United States of America to make available to the United States Treasury Department financial messaging data to prevent and combat terrorism and terrorism financing.
-The negotiations were successfully concluded by the initialling of the Agreement. - (2) The Agreement has not yet been signed.
-The procedures to be followed to that end by the European Union are governed by Article 218 of the Treaty on the Functioning of the European Union. - (3) The Agreement negotiated by the Commission should be signed, subject to its possible conclusion at a later stage. - (4) This Agreement respects the fundamental rights and observes the principles recognised in particular by the Charter of Fundamental Rights of the European Union, notably the right to private and family life, recognised in Article 7 of the Charter, the right to the protection of personal data, recognised in Article 8 of the Charter and the right to effective remedy and fair trial recognised by Article 47 of the Charter.
-This Agreement should be applied in accordance with those rights and principles. - (5) [In accordance with Article 3 of the Protocol 21 on the Position of the United Kingdom and Ireland in respect of the area of Freedom, Security and Justice annexed to the Treaty on European Union and the Treaty on the Functioning of the European Union, the United Kingdom and Ireland take part in the adoption of this Decision.] - (6) In accordance with Articles 1 and 2 of the Protocol 22 on the Position of Denmark annexed to the Treaty on European Union and the Treaty on the Functioning of the
+- (1) On 11 May 2010, the Council adopted a Decision, together with negotiation directives, authorising the Commission to open negotiations on behalf of the European Union between the European Union and the United States of America to make available to the United States Treasury Department financial messaging data to prevent and combat terrorism and terrorism financing. - (2) In accordance with Council Decision 2010/XXX of [] the Agreement between the European Union and the United States of America on the processing and transfer of Financial Messaging Data from the European Union to the United States for purposes of the Terrorist Finance Tracking Program was signed on ...., subject to its conclusion at a later date. - (3) The Agreement has not yet been concluded.
+The procedures to be followed to that end by the European Union are governed by Article 218 of the Treaty on the Functioning of the European Union. - (4) The Agreement should be concluded. - (5) This Agreement respects the fundamental rights and observes the principles recognised in particular by the Charter of Fundamental Rights of the European Union, notably the right to private and family life, recognised in Article 7 of the Charter, the right to the protection of personal data, recognised in Article 8 of the Charter and the right to effective remedy and fair trial recognised by Article 47 of the Charter.
+This Agreement should be applied in accordance with those rights and principles. - (6) [In accordance with Article 3 of the Protocol 21 on the Position of the United Kingdom and Ireland in respect of the area of Freedom, Security and Justice annexed to the Treaty on European Union and the Treaty on the Functioning of the European Union, the United Kingdom and Ireland take part in the adoption of this Decision.]